observIQ/bindplane-agent/processor/marshalprocessor/README.md

 This processor is used to marshal parsed logs into JSON, XML, or KV format.

-This processor is intended to be wrapped into the Marshal source in Bindplane.
+This processor is intended to be wrapped into the Marshal processor in Bindplane.

 NOTE: XML support is in progress and not yet available.